Updated: September 5, 2025

 Why choose Goldcrest?

 Porto is one of the best locations to buy a house in Portugal.
 The best neighborhoods in Porto for families are Foz do Douro and up-and-coming areas, such as Campanhã and Bonfim.
-Vila Nova de Gaia is also an excellent alternative on the other side of the river.
+Vila Nova de Gaia is also an excellent alternative on the other side of the Douro River.

-Most real estate in Porto for foreigners is in the central neighborhoods and Foz do Douro, if expats want closer proximity to the sea.
+Foreigners favor living in and buying Porto, Portugal, real estate in central neighborhoods and Foz do Douro, if expats want closer proximity to the sea.
 Ribeira, Porto’s charming riverside quarter, and up-and-coming neighborhood, Bonfim, are also great areas for expats to look into, offering a good mix of culture, commerce, and convenience.

 There is a great selection of international schools in Porto.
 The Oporto British school is the oldest British school in Continental Europe and is in Foz do Douro.
 You also have CLIP Oporto International School which offers the English National Curriculum.
 There are also Lycée Francais International Porto and Deutsche Schule zu Porto, offering French and German schooling, respectively.